-- (a) Division I and Division II teams are scored together, and team omnium results will be determined without regard for division.
-For the purposes of national team rankings, Division I and II teams will be separated. - (b) Men's and women's individual race winners will be determined without regard for division. - (c) The men's and women's races shall be Challenge/20" class events. - (d) Riders not transferring to the main event will be ranked according to their performance in the rounds they completed, receiving 1 point for each 1st, 2 points for each 2nd, etc. In the event of a tie, the rider with the best finish in the third ride will be the winner, then the best finish in the second ride, etc. Riders are then ranked in ascending order based on these points, and individual and team omnium points will then be assigned based on these rankings.
+- (a) Club and Varsity teams will be scored together and team omnium results will be determined without regard for division or Varsity/Club status.
+For the purposes of national team rankings, Club Divisions I and II will be separated along with Varsity Divisions I and II. - (b) Men's and women's individual race winners will be determined without regard for Varsity/Club status or division. - (c) The men's and women's races shall be Challenge/20" class events. - (d) Riders not transferring to the main event will be ranked according to their performance in the rounds they completed, receiving 1 point for each 1st, 2 points for each 2nd, etc. In the event of a tie, the rider with the best finish in the third ride will be the winner, then the best finish in the second ride, etc. Riders are then ranked in ascending order based on these points, and individual and team omnium points will then be assigned based on these rankings. - (e) Riders must have completed at least one weekend of racing at a USA BMX event to be eligible for the event.